Call for entries

 Consumer advertising for books, films, newspapers, magazines, radio stations, television channels and programmes, including related apps, websites etc.

-Video games, cameras, musical instruments and accessories, lotteries, scratch cards, festivals, concerts, toys, bicycles, dating services, exhibitions, amusement parks, gymnasiums, museums, sporting goods and sporting events, hotels and resorts etc.
+Video games, cameras, musical instruments and accessories, lotteries, scratch cards, festivals, concerts, toys, bicycles, dating services, exhibitions, amusement parks, gymnasiums, museums, sporting goods and sporting events etc.

 Office supplies, furnishings, industrial and agricultural equipment, packing materials, media sales, temporary help, language schools, learning institutions, trade fairs, communication, recruitment and translation agencies, video surveillance etc.

-Communication programmes whose primary function is to promote the reputation of a corporation as opposed to its individual products or services.
+Communication work which primary function is to promote the reputation of a corporation as opposed to its individual products or services.

 Advertisements or campaigns inspired by the news.
 Rapid or immediate responses to breaking news, headlines, current affairs or very recent topical events.